 You will provide guidance to a group of 5-7 seventh graders in their science class once per week over a 6-week period, helping these students frame a testable question, design an appropriate experiment, and analyze their data.
 Each student will choose an independent scientific question to explore.
 (In some classes students may work in pairs.)
-Volunteers make a commitment to visit the classroom for one 90-minute class per week for a total of six visits. * Session 4 at Longfellow Middle School has a 48-minute class per week with an amended program.
+Volunteers make a commitment to visit the classroom for one 48-minute class per week for a total of six visits.

 The Be A Scientist project is a collaboration between Community Resources for Science, UC Berkeley Professor Mary Wildermuth, and the Berkeley Public Schools Fund.

-Volunteers commit to mentor students during one 48-minute lab period of their choice:
+Volunteers commit to mentor students during two back-to-back 48-minute lab periods (or, one 48-minute lab period) per week:

 |Period 3||11:01am - 11:49am|